What is CBD?

 Employers need to stay informed about the ever-changing landscape of marijuana and its derivatives because situations like this may arise.
 Additionally, employers need to ensure their company’s substance abuse policy language clearly reflects their position on marijuana and the use of CBD products.

-Read an article in Consumer Reports featuring an interview with Dr. Barry Sample, Senior Director of Science and Technology, Quest Diagnostics, about CBD oil.
+Read the USA Today article called “Weed?
+CBD?
+New products, new laws are causing confusion in the workplace” featuring an interview with Dr. Barry Sample, Senior Director of Science and Technology, Quest Diagnostics, and data about marijuana positivity.